 The safe zones for pin placement are located circumferentially along the lower and posterior borders of the mandible and the condylar processes.
 The condylar process itself can be used for K-wires outside the joint capsule.

-The posterior border of the ramus and the bone in the lower border of the outer angle region have the thinnest cross section of the whole safe zone but the intrabony nerve structures are running in a curvature located superiorly and medially.
+The posterior border of the ramus and the bone in the lower border of the outer angle region have the thinnest cross-sectional dimension of the whole safe zone, but the intrabony nerve structures are running in a curvature located superiorly and medially.

 Heibel H, Alt KW, Wächter R, Bähr W. (2001) Cortical thickness of the mandible with special reference to miniplate osteosynthesis.
 Morphometric analysis of autopsy material